Weighted Inequalities for $t$-Haar multipliers: Introduction

 \end{theorem}

-When $w\equiv 1$, Theorem~\ref{thm:two-weight} recovers the Nazarov-Treil-Volberg two-weight necessary and sufficient conditions for the boundedness of the martingale transform \cite{NTV1}.

-When $\sigma\equiv 1$, the corresponding $t$-Haar multipliers denoted $T^t_w$, were introduced in \cite{KP}.
-When $u=v\equiv 1$ Theorem~\ref{thm:two-weight} recovers known necessary and sufficient conditions for boundedness on $L^2(\R)$ when $t\leq 0$ and $t\geq 1/2$, and improves on the best sufficient condition that was known in the remaining cases $0<t<1/2$.
-The $t$-Haar multipliers $T^t_w$ were subsequently studied in \cite{P2} to get quantitative estimates on $L^2(\R)$ for the cases $t=1$, $t=\pm 1/2$ using the Bellman function technique, see also \cite[Chapter 5]{Be} for improved quantitative estimates for all $t$, and \cite[Section 6.2]{Mo} and \cite{MoP} further extending these results to $t$-Haar multipliers of higher multiplicity with bounds depending polynomially on the complexity.
+When $\sigma\equiv 1$, the corresponding $t$-Haar multipliers are denoted by $T^t_w$ and were introduced in \cite{KP}.
+When $u=v\equiv 1$, Theorem~\ref{thm:two-weight} recovers known necessary and sufficient conditions for boundedness on $L^2(\R)$ when $t\leq 0$ or $t\geq 1/2$, and improves on the best sufficient condition that was known in the remaining cases $0<t<1/2$.
+The $t$-Haar multipliers $T^t_w$ were subsequently studied in \cite{P2} to get quantitative estimates on $L^2(\R)$ for the cases $t=1$, $t=\pm 1/2$ using the Bellman function technique.
+See also \cite[Chapter 5]{Be} for improved quantitative estimates for all $t$, \cite[Section 6.2]{Mo} and \cite{MoP} for further extensions of these results to $t$-Haar multipliers of higher multiplicity with bounds depending polynomially on the complexity.

-When restricting to the case $u=v$ and $t\notin (0,1)$, Condition (iv) in Theorem~\ref{thm:two-weight} is implied by conditions (i)-(iii), therefore we can prove the following one-weight theorem which is new in the literature.
+When restricting to the case $u=v$ and $t\notin (0,1)$, condition (iv) in Theorem~\ref{thm:two-weight} is implied by conditions (i)-(iii), therefore we can prove the following one-weight theorem which is new in the literature.